diegoalvarezb/filmaffinity-to-pdf/README.md

 - Make sure you're always working within the Pipenv virtual environment
 - The virtual environment helps isolate project dependencies from your global Python installation
 - Pipenv automatically manages your project's dependencies through the Pipfile

-## Contributing

-Instructions for how to contribute to the project.

 ## License